-During the autumn semester, students will be enrolled in the ILE Seminar in Epidemiology, where they will learn about the ILE in general, how to write the ILE proposal, request IRB approval, and write a literature review.
+During the autumn semester, students will be enrolled in the ILE Seminar in Epidemiology, where they will learn about the ILE in general, develop all the parts of the ILE proposal, request IRB approval (if needed), and write a literature review.
 They will collaborate with their advisor to identify data, identify a study question, discuss analysis methods, and develop a proposal before the end of the semester.

 ILE Proposal.
-The ILE proposal/project description should include the following elements:
+The ILE proposal/project description includes the following elements:

 - 1. Draft title - 2.
-Describe the broad objective or purpose of the project.
-Then state your specific research questions and hypotheses, or the goals and objectives for your study. - 3.
-Describe what public health need or research gap that your proposed project addresses. - 4.
+Description of the broad objective or purpose of the project, and statement of specific research question and hypothesis, or the goal and objectives for the study.

+- 3. Describe the public health need or research gap that the proposed project addresses. - 4.
 Describe the source of the data that you will analyze to address the study question; or, if you will collect data for the project, describe your data collection plans.
 Describe the agency or organization that will provide the data to you, or if you will use an existing source of data, indicate whether the data are publicly available or if you will need to request access to the data.
 If applicable, request a letter of support from the agency/organization and include a copy with your proposal. - 5.
 Describe the variables (measures) you will use to address the research questions. - 6.
 Describe how you will analyze the data.
 For example, you might describe what frequencies you will you examine and/or what comparisons you will make.
 What statistical tests will you use?
+What associations will you examine?
 Do you have sufficient training in the analytic methods your analyses will require?
 If not, describe how you will acquire this training.